You have a big idea, truckloads of ambition, and dreams of a thriving Delaware LLC, and you’re mentally prepared to make it happen.

 The process outlined above works for domestic LLCs (those formed in Delaware), but what if your business is expanding to Delaware from another state?
 If so, you will have no need for the Certificate of Formation because your LLC will follow a different path.

 Every out-of-state business entity must foreign qualify before conducting any business in Delaware, and it can do so by filing a Certificate of Registration (along with a Filing Memo).
+While the Certificate of Formation costs just $90 to file, the Certificate of Registration will set you back $200.
 And whatever you do, don’t attempt any business activities in the state before foreign qualifying, because this can lead to some serious consequences down the road.

 After your business has foreign qualified, though, go ahead and make deals, sell products, hire employees, and transact business in Delaware.